 A sombre weekend is sometimes really useful and sometimes really difficult.
 I listened to ethereal soundscapes as the sun slowly ebbed away.
 I made tea and watched words blend upon its surface.
 It’s the kind of combination that can fuel anything, and thus it demands a lot more of me.

-The understanding of public and private (but especially public) has long rested on several key concerns: one being the public and private ‘spheres’, of voice and discussion, and another being the public and private life, of sociability and community.
+The understanding of public and private (but especially public) has long rested on several key concerns: one being public and private ‘spheres’, of voice and discussion; another being the public and private life, of sociability and community.

 To be public is to be transparent.
-There is a comfort in having discourse in public, where everything can be seen.
-It’s more immediate.
+There is a comfort in having discourse where everything can be seen.
+It’s also more immediate and more visible.
 Ask a question or send a message privately, and a response may never come.
-Ask it again in a portal of recent activity, and it might just catch the right moment.
-And it’s visible.
-‘Hey!
-I haven’t heard from you!’ somewhere visible will likely procure a response.
-Nobody wants to look bad publicly for having ignored another.
+On the other hand, “I haven’t heard from you!’ somewhere visible will likely procure a response.
+Nobody wants to look bad publicly for having ignored something.